Sienci-Labs/Resources/longmill/software/ytsb-lm-choosing-software.md

 <b>F-Engrave</b> (<a href="https://www.scorchworks.com/Fengrave/fengrave.html" target="_blank" rel="noopener noreferrer">link to site</a>)

-F-Engrave is a free and open-source software which provides several useful features if you are looking to do engraving work.
+F-Engrave is a free and open source software which provides several useful features if you are looking to do engraving work.
 This includes v-carving, b-carving, importing DXF and bitmap files, and more.
 To learn about how it works, check out the <a href="http://www.scorchworks.com/Fengrave/fengrave.html#documentation" target="_blank" rel="noreferrer noopener">documentation</a> online or watch the YouTube tutorial videos.<br>
 <a href="https://www.youtube.com/playlist?list=PLEqJxTyAwzThLLbS33drahi0B-LQhdZME" target="_blank" rel="noopener noreferrer"><b>Recommended tutorial videos</b></a>

 ![](/_images/_longmill/_software/lm_choosingsoft_p5_FEngrave.JPG){.aligncenter .size-medium}